KaiChen1008/NTU-Gym-Line-Bot-Integration/README.md

 This project is developed using Django and wrapped by docker-compose.
 We also use ngrox to get an instantly https address for Line API.

-⛔️ The project is temporarily stopped developing due to the Covid-19 (the gym is closed now).
+⛔️ The project is temporarily stopped developing due to Covid-19 (the gym is closed now).
 We will re-start the project once the gym is on.

 <img src="./imgs/IMG_8140.PNG" alt="IMG_8140" style="zoom:25%;" />